ollama/ollama/docs/faq.md

 ## Does Ollama use the OpenAI API?

 As of November 14, 2023, Ollama does not use the OpenAI API.
 The Ollama API is documented at [jmorganca/ollama/docs/api](./api) and works differently from how the OpenAI API works.
 We are investigating other options that may offer more compatibility.
 Until then, some of our users have had success with using [LiteLLM](https://docs.litellm.ai/docs/providers/ollama) in front of Ollama.
+## How can I use Ollama in VSCode to help me code?

+There is already a large collection of plugins available for VSCode as well as other editors that leverage Ollama.
+You can see the list of plugins at the bottom of the main repository readme.